Primary Care Sports Medicine (PCSM)

 Important skills to practice while in residency to prepare for fellowship

 It is important to spend the time in residency learning your primary specialty well, as many people choose to practice both after fellowship.
-It is also recommended to spend time in sports medicine clinics and on the sideline of sporting events.
-No one expects you to be an expert in sports medicine prior to starting your fellowship, but rather have just some familiarity with practice and principles.
-Incorporating SM into your EM residency journal clubs, lectures, and presentations will allow you to stay up-to-date on not only the latest EM topics on both fields.
+It is also recommended to spend time in sports medicine clinics and on the sidelines of sporting events.
+No one expects you to be an expert in sports medicine prior to starting your fellowship, but you should have some familiarity with practice and principles.
+Incorporating SM into your EM residency journal clubs, lectures, and presentations will allow you to stay up-to-date on the latest EM topics in both fields.

 Tips on how to succeed as a fellow

-Start early: Contact current fellows and program director to get advanced advice.
-Review anatomy and physiology prior to start of fellowship.
+Start early: Contact current fellows and program directors to get advice in advance.
+Review anatomy and physiology prior to the start of fellowship.

 Be prepared for journal clubs, lectures, etc.

 AMSSM and ACSM both hold annual conferences that are worth attending.
 If you are attending ACEP or SAEM, make sure to attend the sports medicine section/interest group meetings.
-EMRA now has a sports medicine division and is actively recruiting members.
+EMRA has a sports medicine committee which you can join here.

 How to find a mentor

-Ideally, find an Emergency Medicine-Sports Medicine dual-boarded physician, but many areas do not have one.
+Ideally, find an EM-SM dual-boarded physician, but many areas do not have one.
 In that case, connect with other SM physicians; many are very open and helpful to residents from any specialty.
-They may also be able to get you connected with other EM SMdual-boarded physicians either locally, regionally, or nationally.
-There are several mentor matching services that can be found through EMRA, ACEP Sports Medicine Section, and the AMSSM.
+They may also be able to get you connected with other EM-SM dual-boarded physicians either locally, regionally, or nationally.
+There are several mentor-matching services that can be found through EMRA, ACEP Sports Medicine Section, and the AMSSM.
 The EM-SM fellowship network is small, and physicians are very welcoming and encouraging of interest, as this is a very rewarding EM subspecialty.